EnronMusk/multi_implicit_cot/README.md

 The implicit student model performed exceptionally well after being retrained on the train data and its accuracy statistics are accurate to 6 decimal places.

 The teacher model can have much better performance with higher eta (learning rate).
 I multipled eta by **8/5** and saw 0.999831 test accuracy and 0.999995 training, which are both significantly higher.
+This makes sense because our implicit student performed better than the teacher, when it was trained on the exact same data.